Long URLs can be a huge pain in several ways, and one of them is managing them.

 For a service that has no cost attached to it, I think Kutt does a pretty great job.

-I believe a lot of you are familiar with Adf.ly, because at a time it was the most used link shortening service.
+I believe a lot of you are familiar with Adf.ly, because at one time it was the most used link-shortening service.
 A lot of the popularity came because it pays you for shortening links.
 Yes, it does.